-The Organization received conditional contributions during the fiscal year ended June 30, 2022.
+The Organization received conditional contributions during the fiscal year ended June 30, 2023.
 Conditional contributions are recorded when the donor-imposed conditions are substantially met.

 Certain conditions are required to be met by the Organization in order to earn and receive these amounts.
-As of June 30, 2022, amounts awarded but not yet received or earned totaled \$138,754, and is included in refundable advances in the consolidated statement of financial position.
-While management believes that the Organization will meet these conditions, they had not been met as of the year ended June 30, 2022.
+As of June 30, 2023, amounts awarded but not yet received or earned totaled \$891,821.
+While management believes that the Organization will meet these conditions, they had not been met as of the year ended June 30, 2023.
 Accordingly, no amounts have been recorded as revenue for these conditional contributions in these financial statements.